Why Does My Nose Piercing Smell

 1. Sebum Build-up

-Sebum is an oily substance produced by sebaceous glands in the skin.
-It serves as a natural moisturizer and protective barrier for the skin.
-However, around a piercing, sebum can mix with dead skin cells and other debris, creating a sticky, smelly substance often referred to as “piercing funk.”
+Sebum is an oily substance produced by our skin.
+It serves as a natural moisturizer and protective barrier for the skin preventing moisture loss.
+However, in case of piercing, sebum can mix with dead skin cells and other dirt creating a sticky, smelly substance.
 This build-up can occur when the body produces excess sebum, especially during the initial healing phase.
+Then this build-up smells.

 2. Dead Skin Cells

-The skin constantly sheds dead cells, a natural process known as desquamation.
-Around a nose piercing, these dead skin cells can accumulate, mix with sebum, and create a breeding ground for bacteria.
-This combination often results in an unpleasant odor.
-This is particularly common in the early stages of healing when the body is working hard to repair the tissue around the piercing.
+Our skin constantly sheds dead cells which is a natural process.
+Sometimes, these dead skin cells can accumulate and mix with sebum to create a breeding ground for bacteria.
+This brings unpleasant smell which seems like nose piercing is smelling.
+This happens in the early stages of healing when the body is working hard to repair the tissue around the piercing.
+If you are getting this odor, its better to just try use a soft tissue paper to remove.

 3. Bacteria Accumulation

 Even with regular cleaning, bacteria can build up around a piercing site.
-This is often due to touching the piercing with unclean hands, using contaminated objects like towels or pillowcases, or exposure to environments where bacteria thrive.
-The bacteria break down sebum and other organic materials, producing a foul smell.
+This is often due to touching the piercing with unclean hands, using contaminated objects like towels or pillowcases, or exposure to dirty places containing dirt.
+Bacteria break down sebum and other organic materials producing a foul smell.
 This accumulation is a significant reason why it’s essential to maintain proper hygiene and avoid touching the piercing unnecessarily.
+Or smelly piercing can be the result.

 4. Infection

-An infected piercing can emit a strong, foul odor.
-Infections occur when bacteria or other pathogens enter the piercing site, leading to redness, swelling, pain, and discharge that may smell unpleasant.
+An infected piercing can also become a cause of smelly piercing.
+Infections occur when germs like bacteria enter the piercing site, leading to redness, swelling and pain that may also smell unpleasant.
 An infection often requires medical attention to prevent further complications, such as spreading the infection or developing an abscess.
+If you have an infection, its better to seek medical attention as soon as possible.

 5. Poor-Quality Jewelry